JK254/SocialINC/README.md

 Date: 2022-06-10

-This project intends to create a dashboards for the following social inclusion themes with their indicators:
+This project intends to create a dashboards for the following social inclusion themes with their indicators
 ### Participation in the labor market
 (https://stc-ndm-prod-wc.statcan.gc.ca/n1/pub/71-607-x/71-607-x2023004-eng.htm)